padas-lab-de/url-classification/README.md

 # Webpage URL Classification

+> [!NOTE]
+> This repo is not complete, we will add more experiments and code in the next days

 This repository contains code for URL Classification , designed to classify URLs into predefined categories using machine learning techniques.
 The project utilizes a leanier classifier with Stochastic Gradient Descent (SGD) optimizer, alongside a TfidfVectorizer for feature extraction.